ellisonpyon/cs1302-latin-squares/README.md

 obviously invalid input (e.g., invalid location or character), the inclusion of extra tokens is also considered invalid input.

-Examples of complete game input/output are provided in the appendix of this document.
+**NOTE:** Examples of complete game input/output are provided in the appendix of this document.

 #### Win Message